dmuth/splunk-lab/README.md

 - `./bin/push.sh` - Tag and push the container.
 - `./bin/devel.sh` - Build and tag the container, then start it with an interactive bash shell.
    - This is a wrapper for the above-mentioned `go.sh` script.
 Any environment variables that work there will work here.
+   - **To force rebuilding a container during development** touch the associated Dockerfile in `docker/`.
+E.g. `touch docker/1-splunk-lab` to rebuild the contents of that container.
 - `./bin/create-1-million-events.py` - Create 1 million events in the file `1-million-events.txt` in the current directory.
    - If not in `logs/` but reachable from the Docker container, the file can then be oneshotted into Splunk with the following command: `/opt/splunk/bin/splunk add oneshot ./1-million-events.txt -index main -sourcetype oneshot-0001`
 - `./bin/kill.sh` - Kill a running `splunk-lab` container.